 |Prepaid travel money cards|

 How credit cards, debit cards and travel cards work in Australia

 Using a credit card

-Since credit cards are a common payment method in Australia, consider a travel credit card.
-You could earn rewards on your purchases and you get travel insurance, luggage insurance or car rental insurance.
-With some cards, you could even get a concierge service, which can be of great assistance when traveling abroad.
+Since credit cards are a common payment method in Australia, you may want to consider a travel credit card.
+You could earn rewards on your purchases and get travel insurance, luggage insurance or car rental insurance.
+With some cards, you could even get a concierge service, which can be helpful when traveling abroad.

 Another option could be an airline cobranded card.
 This type of card helps you save money on flights, checked bags, lounge access and more.
 Some cards also come with complimentary travel insurance and similar perks.